-Below you will find information and background on the current members of our Board of Governors.
+Below you will find information on current members of our Board of Governors.

-MR ALEX LINKSTON - Regional Chair of the Board
+ALEX LINKSTON, CBE - Chair of the Board of Governors

 Alex Linkston, Former Chief Executive of West Lothian Council joined the Board in March 2005.
 Alex's successful career began when he joined the then West Lothian County Council as a Trainee Accountant.
 In October 1971, at the age of 21, he became the youngest student to qualify for membership of the Chartered Institute of Public Finance & Accounting (CIPFA).